jordan-d-patterson/portfolio/README.md

 - As a part of the C&M team in a large research library, I provided a range of services.
 Areas in which I particularly enjoyed working include subject analysis and classification, web archiving, institutional repositories, linked data, and research data management.

 **Cataloguing Assistant (Law), Osgoode Hall Law Library, York University (_September 2014 - February 2018_)**
 - I was the library's cataloguer, responsible for the description of all its bibliographic materials.
-In this position I also designed a large-scale project to reorganize the library's special collections.
+In this position I also designed a project to assign new call numbers to our rare materials in support of a  reorganization project in the library's special collections.

 **Rare Books Student Assistant, Osgoode Hall Law Library, York University (_September 2013 - September 2014_)**
 - While still a Master's student, I worked for a year providing enhanced cataloguing the library's rare books.